Lugaiotto/Projects-and-tests/JavaScript Challenges/README.md

     # IMC (Indice de Massa Corporal / BMI (Body Mass Index Calculator

- - This project was created to test DOM components like:
+ - This project was created for learning purposes to test DOM components like:

    * .querySelector
    * .AddEventListener